moodlehq/moodle-plugin-ci/docs/AddExtraConfig.md

+---
+layout: page
-# Adding extra configs to Moodle's configuration file
+title: Adding extra configs to Moodle's configuration file
+---

 Sometimes a plugin may require extra config in the Moodle `config.php` file because, for example, it interacts with a non-standard service.
 This project provides a way to update the `config.php` file with the `add-config` command.
 Here